MicrosoftDocs/dynamics365smb-docs/business-central/ui-copy-paste.md

 You can copy as many rows as you have scrolled into view.
 For example, to copy all 1000 rows in a page, you must first scroll to the bottom of the page and wait for the rows to appear before copying.
 The maximum number of rows you can copy is only limited by the memory of your device.

 ## Must I have the exact same number of columns when pasting rows?
 Yes.
-Whether you are copying from [!INCLUDE[d365fin](includes/d365fin_md.md)], from Excel, or from some other table source, the rows that you paste must have the exact matching columns - no more no less.
+Whether you are copying from [!INCLUDE[d365fin](includes/d365fin_md.md)], from Excel, or from some other table source, the rows that you paste into !INCLUDE[d365fin](includes/d365fin_md.md)] must have the exact matching columns - no more no less.

 ## Why do I get errors when pasting rows?
 When pasting into [!INCLUDE[d365fin](includes/d365fin_md.md)], each row is checked to make sure that values in each column are valid.
 If a column contains a value that is not valid, the pasting is stopped, and an error message is displayed.
 To avoid this, make sure that the columns have valid values before you paste them.